3. Impressionist Edouard Manet

 saw them as dirty.

-Thus Manet is alone.
-He carries everything before him.
-Of the painters of his age, Degas exhibits another of his great classical compositions, "Misfortunes of the City of Orleans," on which Puvis de Chavannes congratulates him.
+Of the other painters of his age, Degas exhibits another of his great classical compositions, "Misfortunes of the City of Orleans," on which the eminent artist Puvis de Chavannes congratulates him.
 Cezanne has yet to properly emerge.
-Of the other young Impressionist painters (ten years younger than Manet), the most important group, that of Monet, Sisley, Renoir and Bazille, have barely come out of the Gleyre studio and as yet have had little chance to show what they can do.
-It is there, however, that the succession is being prepared, thanks to supporters like the great Paul Durand-Ruel.
-For more information, please see: Best Impressionist Paintings.
+Of the other Impressionist painters (ten years younger than Manet), the most important group, that of Monet, Sisley, Renoir and Bazille, have barely come out of the Gleyre studio and as yet have had little chance to show what they can do.
+It is there, however, that the succession is being prepared, thanks to supporters like Paul Durand-Ruel.
+For more, see: Best Impressionist Paintings.

 NEXT: (4) Impressionist Claude Monet.